Public Governance, Performance and Accountability Rule 2014 section 16EA(e)

 An entity’s performance measures must include measures of the entity’s outputs, efficiency and effectiveness, if these are appropriate measures of the entity’s performance in the context of its purposes or key activities.

 Historically, output measures have been the dominant means by which entities have measured their performance.
-However, there is a reasonable expectation that performance measurement would include measures of effectiveness and efficiency of the key activities undertaken to achieve entities purposes, where appropriate.
+However, there is a reasonable expectation that performance measurement would include measures of effectiveness and efficiency of the key activities undertaken to achieve an entity's purposes, where appropriate.

 If proxy measures are used, it is good practice for entities to include in their corporate plan an explanation of why they are being used and demonstrate why the proxy measure is suitable.